UCL School of Management

 Open Days

 UCL provides regular open days and other forms of public access.
-Anyone wishing to visit to discuss the BSc International Management programme and the opportunities that it provides is always very welcome to do so.
+Anyone wishing to visit to discuss the BSc International Management programme and the opportunities that it provides is always very welcome to do so and we always welcome the opportunity to talk further about you and the programme.
 Additionally, we provide open days for particular schools and other student groups by prior arrangement.

 Scholarships